-Unfortunately, more commonly I see self named Traditional astrologers using outer planets if we use tight orbs.
+Unfortunately, more commonly I see self-named Traditional astrologers using outer planets if we use tight orbs.
 This brings us full circle.
 We are now talking about allotting orbs as one might to a fixed star.
 However, they are not stars and emit no light we perceive without the use of powerful telescopes.

 It is important to understand that the trans personals, particularly Uranus, were known by the ancients.
 Indian astrologers claim they have known about them for over 7,000 years.
 Uranus is very, very faint, but can be seen as a tiny smudge without a telescope, if you know exactly where to look.
 I concur with Hildotter that the three outer planets (?) correspond to modern ailments

-I’ve maintained for many years that the fascination with the outer planets, usually at the expense of those closer to home, is a prefect analogy for contemporary alienation – that which is furthest from Sol becomes the focus – staring into the abyss, as far away from the light as possible believing they are connecting with higher, trans formative energies.
+I’ve maintained for many years that the fascination with the outer planets, usually at the expense of those closer to home, is a perfect analogy for contemporary alienation – that which is furthest from Sol becomes the focus – staring into the abyss, as far away from the light as possible believing they are connecting with higher, transformative energies.
 Nothing could be further from the truth.
 The Sun is the ultimate source of life If seen from Pluto, it is a faint star

 One of the advantages of not looking at outer planets for eight years is seeing what happens when you bring them back.
-I see no purpose for them in the The Judgment of Nativities and perhaps even less in Horary.
-Mundane and Electional astrology have been practised successfully since the dawn of civilization in one form or another.
+I see no purpose for them in The Judgment of Nativities and perhaps even less in Horary.
+Mundane and Electional astrology has been practised successfully since the dawn of civilization in one form or another.